cseanburns/journal-issues/manuscript.md

 be based on curating and creating digital libraries of scientific and other scholarly output.
 Other improvements can be made, too.
-Articles themselves can be re-evaluated.
+Articles themselves can be re-evaluated [@SAZLKG8C#somers18].
-Many journals to this day publish tables as PDF, JPG, or PNG files, which makes them largely inaccessible to data extraction.
+Many journals to this day publish tables in articles as PDF, JPG, or PNG files, which makes them largely inaccessible to data extraction and therefore introduces a possible source of error in meta-analyses which need tabular data from multiple sources to synthesize statistical calculations.
 Journals could develop better relationships with pre-print archives and establish a chain of providence that links pre-prints